-Guests are advised to pre-book their tickets in advance as only 360 people are permitted in at a time; otherwise you run the risk of being turned away due to a lack of availability of free slots.
+Guests are advised to pre-book their tickets online in advance as only 80 visitors are allowed entry every two hours; otherwise, you run the risk of being turned away due to a lack of availability of free slots.

 Yes, dining options are available in and around the museum.
 Inside, you can dine at the Vivi Bistrot, while within the gardens, you can eat at Pic Nic-That’s Amir cafe or Pizzeria San Marco.

 The Borghese Gallery reopened to the public in 2021.
 To ensure the safety of its visitors, the Borghese Gallery has implemented safety measures and guidelines, the most important one being it now accepts online reservations.

 The Borghese Gallery reopened in 2021 with multiple health and safety measures in place.
 The Borghese Gallery now accepts online reservations; 80 guests will be provided entry in 2-hour shifts.
 It is mandatory that visitors wear masks throughout their entire visit, and they also will undergo temperature checks at the entry.

 Yes.
 You can book your Borghese Gallery tickets online now.
 They permit 80 visitors in 2-hour slots now, so make sure to pre-book your tickets online.

 Yes.
 Borghese Gallery tickets include skip-the-line access, allowing you to bypass the long waiting lines.